Heavy vehicle safety

 Note: If the driver base is not recorded, the driver base will be taken to be the garaged address of the regulated heavy vehicle.

-To assist drivers travelling to or through South Australia arrangement has been made for the work diaries to be issued at a number of Western Australian Driver and Vehicle Services Centres.
+To assist drivers travelling outside of Western Australia and the Northern Territory an arrangement has been made for the work diaries to be issued at a number of Western Australian Driver and Vehicle Services Centres.

 Where to obtain a National Driver Work Diary